 Coverage Interval

 Coverage Interval is the time the STA is within the range of an AP within an ESS.
-This time is the maximum available time for establishing a link and exchanging data.High: less than 1 second
+This time is the maximum available time for establishing a link and exchanging data.
+Coverage Interval does not include hand-off time within an ESS.

+High: less than 1 second

 Medium: between 1 and 10 seconds